Framework

 2. Develop

-Next, cd into your new project folder.
+Next, cd into your new project.

 cd hello-framework

-Framework’s local development server lets you preview your site in the browser as you make rapid changes.
+Framework’s local development server lets you preview your app in the browser as you make rapid changes.
 The preview server generates pages on the fly: as you edit files in your editor, changes are instantly streamed to your browser.

 To start the preview server using npm: